 - Need a basic introduction to reliability engineering techniques.

-This course will utilise a variety of proven adult learning techniques to ensure maximum understanding, comprehension and retention of the information presented.
+This course will utilize a variety of proven adult learning techniques to ensure maximum understanding, comprehension, and retention of the information presented.
 This includes a facilitative style with a combination of lecture, practical experience in the use of techniques, case studies and a high level of lively debate and sharing of ideas.
 Delegates will be encouraged to introduce problems of their own for discussion and analysis.